-There are so many awesome things to do in Penang, a wonderfully rich and vibrant island just calling out for you to explore!
+Well, you're in luck because there are so many awesome things to do in Penang, a wonderfully rich and vibrant island just calling out for you to explore!

 You definitely don't want to miss #6 (I think it's my personal top thing to do in Penang!).

-Also see my comprehensive guide on Where to Stay in Penang.
+Need help finding accommodation in Penang?
+Be sure to bookmark my comprehensive guide on Where to Stay in Penang.

 Disclosures: some links in this list of the best things to do in Penang may be affiliate links for which this site receives a commission.